-This CLE webinar will provide counsel with an examination of recent legal trends and developments impacting commercial documentation and signatures sent via email, text messaging, or other forms of electronic communication, with a focus on loan documentation.
+This CLE course will provide counsel with an examination of recent legal trends and developments impacting commercial documentation and signatures sent via email, text messaging, or other forms of electronic communication, focusing on loan documentation.
 The panel will examine legal and practical issues regarding the authentication of electronic signatures and the admissibility of electronic communications and e-signatures in litigation, including the Electronic Signatures in Global and National Commerce (ESIGN) Act, Uniform Electronic Transactions Act (UETA), and UCC implications.

 - Relevant e-signature case law update

 The panel will review these and other relevant issues:

 - What are the legal issues surrounding electronic signatures?

 - What is the interplay between ESIGN and UETA and the UCC, and how does this impact various agreements that are part of a typical loan package?